 What are the lessons you’ve learned over the years?

 It’s not about the software — it’s workflows, processes, metadata, business rules, and educating your users.
 Asking the right questions and then answering them so you get the most efficient and easy to use solution for all your employees to do their jobs better.

 All software for digital asset management basically does the same thing, just in different ways.
 Use the one that makes the most sense to you and your team.
 But make sure you know that it is not about the software.
 The software will do nothing for you without everything I just mentioned.

 What are the repeatable best practices you learned over the years?

 Train your users as much as you possibly can.
-The more they understand about why metadata matters, the easier and better it’s going to be.
+The more they understand why metadata matters, the easier and better it’s going to be.
 Whether a DAM is for archiving purposes, being able to find things or rights management (to know who can use what) you need to develop effective workflows.
 You need to work with and train your users on an ongoing basis.
 Documenting things and sharing with them is one thing but actually engaging and talking to people who use the system is crucial.